mozilla/skywriter/docs/devguide/index.html.markdown

   paver start

-This will start the Bespin server.
-You can now access the Bespin editor at http://localhost:8080/ in you browser.
+This will start the Skywriter server.
+You can now access the Skywriter editor at http://localhost:8080/ in you browser.

 Have fun!